metrica-sports/codeball/docs/patterns.md

 ### TeamStretched

-This pattern looks for moments in which the team is streched horizontally while defending for more than 5 seconds.
+This pattern looks for moments in which the team is stretched horizontally while defending for more than 5 seconds.
 It returns those moments with a TeamSize length visualization for the duration of the infringement.
 This pattern doesn't add anything on the 2D field.

 Parameters: